A New Dawn in Nevada: The Legalization of Human Composting

 3. The Soil

-Once the process is complete, families can choose how much of the soil they wish to receive, and the rest is sent to our conservation project on the Olympic Peninsula.
+Once the process is complete, families can choose how much of the soil they wish to receive, and the rest is donated to one of our conservation projects for land restoration initiatives.
 Many families choose to plant a memorial garden, a special tree, or give soil to loved ones.

 Human Composting Environmental Impact and Benefits